sunsplat/100-days-of-code/log.md

 ### Day 1: January 5, 2017 Thursday

 **Today's Progress**: Added sponsor.html to GSF revamp.
+Created a form where users could sign up to sponsor a child in Haiti.

-**Thoughts:** : Had to figure out which file to edit and which file was compiled by Gulp.
+**Thoughts:** : Had to figure out which directory to add the file and which directory was compiled by Gulp.
 Working from the Views directory NOT the app directory.

 **Link to work:** [GSF repository](https://github.com/sunsplat/GSF)